openZH/covid_19/README.md

 # SARS-CoV-2 open government data reported by the Swiss Cantons and the Principality of Liechtenstein

-> __Kanton ZH - Korrektur Fallzahlen__ : Von einem Labor erfolgten aufgrund eines IT-Problems während neun Tagen keine Meldungen zu den positiv Getesteten.
-Die Fälle wurden am 4.11.2020 rückwirkend erfasst.
-Auf die Fallzahlen vom 4.11.
-2020 hat dies keinen Einfluss.
+> __Kanton ZH - Korrektur Fallzahlen__ : Aufgrund eines technischen Fehlers wurden 331 Fälle im Zeitraum vom 25.10.-06.11.2020 nicht in den Daten erfasst.
+Die Daten wurden mittlerweile rückwirkend korrigiert.

-> __Canton Zurich - Correction of case numbers__ : Due to an IT problem, one laboratory did not report any positive test results for nine days.
-The cases were recorded retroactively on the 4.11.2020.
-This has no effect on the number of cases on 4.11.2020.
+> __Canton Zurich - Correction of case numbers__ : Due to a technical error, 331 cases were not recorded in the data in the period from October 25 to November 6.
+The data have now been corrected retroactively.

 ## Aim